carvil/coke/README.md

 ## Running specs

-There is an external dependency to run the specs: `phantomjs`.
+There is an external dependency to run (some of) the specs: `phantomjs`.

 You can find information on how to install it [here](http://phantomjs.org).